 This guide is all about cybersecurity degree programs in California.
 It also contains information about how the state is preparing for a future that is reliant on good cybersecurity practices.

 California was founded as a gold rush state.
 Today, a new boom is happening.
 A thriving technology industry is helping to fuel the golden state’s economy to number one in the nation.
-In fact, California’s economy is so vast that if compared to other nations in the world, it would rank number five.
+In fact, California’s economy is so vast that if compared to other nations, it would rank number five in GDP growth.

 And while the new ideas and new companies getting spun out of places like Silicon Valley are definitely a big part of California’s economic engine, the tech start-up scene is just one chapter of the story.

-Like the rest of the world, companies operating across all industries are developing and hiring for roles in cybersecurity.
+Like the rest of the world, companies operating across all industries are developing and hiring for roles in this critical sector.

 The hiring of trained and experienced cybersecurity professionals is happening so quickly that there is actually a shortage of cybersecurity workers in California.
 So while the projected growth of cybersecurity roles continues well into the future, new programs, degree offerings, and certification opportunities are launching to help meet the demand.